Published Sep 22, 2024

 Carter carries load

 With Reid out, Pitt started Derrick Davis at running back on Saturday.
 But really, it was Daniel Carter who benefitted most with Reid taking a break.
-The sixth year senior, who was playing in his 54th career game, broke off his first career 100-yard rushing game.
+The sixth year senior, who was playing in his 54th career game, broke off his first career 100-yard rushing performance.
 Carter totaled 109 yards on seven carries.
 He set his career-high long run on each of his rushing touchdowns, first with a 24-yard sprint, then later with a 43-yard scoring dash.
 The senior also added a 13-yard touchdown reception as well.
 Carter has 10 touchdowns in his career, and 30% of those happened on Saturday.

 Che-ching